hugobrenet/opensvc-gateway-mcp/README.md

 - Basic Auth validation endpoint against the OpenSVC Collector
 - internal gateway session endpoints for Collector backend integration
 - test coverage for the health, auth, and internal session endpoints
+- Redis-backed gateway sessions for production-style deployments

 Planned scope:

 - connect to the OpenSVC Collector MCP server with the same user credentials
 - expose controlled backend endpoints for MCP access
-- move from in-memory sessions to Redis or another shared store for production

 ## Run